lokesh-venkatesh/lokesh-venkatesh.github.io/index.md

 permalink: /
 ---

-Welcome to my personal academic website.
-I'm a researcher interested in complex systems, computational neuroscience, and computational biology.
+Welcome to my personal website.
+I am an undergraduate student at IISER Pune, India, with interests in complex biological systems and computational neuroscience, and in machine learning and social networks on the side.
+I largely love picking up new theoretical and computational tools and applying them to real world problems.

-Feel free to explore the [About]({{ "/about" | relative_url }}) page to learn more about me and my work.
+Feel free to explore the [About]({{ "/about" | relative_url }}) page to learn more about my background and current academic interests.
+The [CV]({{ "/cv" | relative_url }}) page contains a copy of my CV for more details.

-If you wish to chat with me about just about anything, you can reach me through the social links provided below or via my institute email.
+This website, as well as my github repositories' page are both still under construction, as I plan on compiling all of my prior and present academic work over the next few months of 2026.
+In the meantime, if you wish to chat with me about just about anything, you can reach me through the social links provided below or via my institute email.

 <p align="center">